-- (2) The elected trustees may, at any time, co-opt up to 3 trustees until the next annual general meeting and may reappoint such co-opted trustees for one additional period which may not extend beyond the following annual general meeting or be excluded by clauses 16(7) to 16(8) whichever is the sooner. - (3) The officers will normally be elected directly by the annual general meeting. - (4) No-one may be elected a trustee or an officer at any annual general meeting unless prior to the meeting the charity is given a notice that: - (a) is signed by a member proposing a candidate for a specified role who is entitled to vote at the meeting; - (b) is signed by an unconnected member seconding the same candidate for the same specified role who is entitled to vote at the meeting; - (c) is signed by the person who is to be proposed to show his or hertheir willingness to be appointed. - (5) In the event of a casual vacancy among elected or co-opted charity trustees, the charity trustees may appoint a person who is willing to act to be a charity trustee.
-A charity trustee so appointed shall hold office only until the next annual general meeting. - (6) - (a) The appointment of a trustee, whether by the charity in general meeting or by the other trustees, must not cause the number of trustees to exceed the number fixed in accordance with clause 16(5) of this constitution. - (b) The trustees may not appoint a person to be an officer if a person has already been elected or appointed to that office and has not vacated the office.
+- (1) The charity at each annual general meeting shall elect up to 12 trustees (including officers). - (2) The elected trustees may, at any time, co-opt up to 3 trustees until the next annual general meeting and may reappoint such co-opted trustees for one additional period which may not extend beyond the following annual general meeting or be excluded by clauses 16(7) to 16(8) whichever is the sooner. - (3) The officers will normally be elected directly by the annual general meeting. - (4) No-one may be elected a trustee or an officer at any annual general meeting unless prior to the meeting the charity is given a notice that: - (a) is signed by a member proposing a candidate for a specified role who is entitled to vote at the meeting; - (b) is signed by an unconnected member seconding the same candidate for the same specified role who is entitled to vote at the meeting; - (c) is signed by the person who is to be proposed to show their willingness to be appointed. - (5) In the event of a casual vacancy among elected or co-opted charity trustees, the charity trustees may appoint a person who is willing to act to be a charity trustee.
+A charity trustee so appointed shall hold office only until the next annual general meeting.

+- (a) The appointment of a trustee, whether by the charity in general meeting or by the other trustees, must not cause the number of trustees to exceed the number fixed in accordance with clause 16(5) of this constitution. - (b) The trustees may not appoint a person to be an officer if a person has already been elected or appointed to that office and has not vacated the office.